ejmvar/mern-t0-01-api/Readme.md

 NOTE: ADD/DELETE: are there just for study reasons

         new: true , // NOTE: if you want to receive NEW updated record, instead of the original one

+TODO: retry mongoose connection to database if initially failed